kirkjerk/blogallery/README.md

 Click on an inline-size images opens up the full-screen viewer to that image, with left/right arrow and esc-key support.

 You can see it in action at [stuff.alienbill.com/blogallery/](https://stuff.alienbill.com/blogallery/)

+## improvements

+This was mostly meant to "scratch my own itch" on my [personal blog](https://kirk.is/) - so it is simple css and js files.

+If there is literally any expressed interest, I would consider wrapping this as package and/or allowing it to be invoked programatically or a standalone mode for the fullscreen viewer.

+Other possible features would include swipe support (though honestly I think the current system works well for mobile) but again simplicity was favored of feature richness.